The First-Year Florence Experience

 Yes.
 All students need a visa, and Marist will help FFE participants apply for a visa in their jurisdiction (home state).
 This process should be initiated as soon as possible.
 Details can be found here, and students will receive complete instructions as part of their orientation to the program.

-Besides the FFE, Marist enrolls students in four-year bachelor's degree programs in seven majors, including Studio Art, Art History, and Fashion Design.
+Besides the FFE, Marist enrolls students in four-year bachelor's degree programs in eight majors, including Studio Art, Conservation, Communication, and Fashion Merchandising.
 In addition to that, approximately 60 students from the Poughkeepsie campus study abroad every semester in Florence as sophomores, juniors, or seniors.
 Marist also enrolls several hundred students each semester as visitors from other institutions to the branch campus.
 Lastly, Istituto Lorenzo de' Medici directly enrolls students from universities like the University of North Carolina-Chapel Hill, University of Hawaii-Manoa, and many others.
 At any given time, there are always fellow undergraduates in Florence from a variety of backgrounds and programs.

 No previous experience with the Italian language is necessary.
 Florence is an incredibly friendly city, especially for English-speaking students.
 Students, upon arrival, find it easy to buy supplies, move about the city, arrange trips and travel, all with minimal language skills in Italian.
 Students will be enrolled in Italian language as part of the program and will find by the end of their second semester they have branched out into new areas of Italy with their new-found language skills - but the experience of hundreds of Marist students who have studied at the branch campus has been one of comfort in this area.